natgeo-wong/TropicalRCE/README.md

 | IPW | 1345.6 | 301.9 | 2D-2M | +237.94 | -50.58 | -6.15  | -69.41 | +111.80 |
 | WPW | 1355.8 | 302.4 | 2D-2M | +224.07 | -44.00 | -5.83  | -63.58 | +110.67 |
 | DRY | 1359.3 | 299.7 | 2D-2M | +298.55 | -73.45 | -6.54  | -76.27 | +142.29 |

+We instead see that adding vertical wind shear instead serves to significantly **increase** the net shortwave radiation instead of reducing it, which is partially mitigated by small increases in the magnitude of the **longwave** and **latent** fluxes.

 ### C. Low/Middle Cloud Cover in RCE